Toloka/docs/en/template-builder/templates/text-recognition.md

 [![](../_images/buttons/view-example.svg)](https://ya.cc/t/7JAxeo6B3gfh6r)

+-->

 ## Add a layout {#add-layout}

 To enhance Toloker's experience, you can highlight different types of data with colors using [view.alert](../reference/view.alert.md).
-You can place it in the [view.list](../reference/view.list.md) along with the `view.image` and the `view.text` components.
+You can place it in the [view.list](../reference/view.list.md) along with the other components.

 In this example, the text is highlighted with a blue border.